sevenautumns/niketsu/README.md

 #### client

 To build the niketsu client from source, you need:
-* your first unborn child
-* nix

 #### server

-To build the niketsu server from source, you need:
+To build the niketsu server from source, clone the repo:
-* your first unborn child
-* nix

 ```bash
 git clone https://github.com/sevenautumns/niketsu.git